cfpb/pantheon-helpers/README.md

 You should see that the `cake watch` recompiles both config files as soon as you save them.
 If you don't use `cake watch` you will need to run `cake build` every time you make a change.

+Now, we need to create the database in CouchDB.
+Go to `localhost:5984/_utils`, click "Create Database", and create a database called `boulders`.
+Replace `localhost:5984` with the host/port for your CouchDB instance.
+You may need to have an admin create the database for you.

 #### Design documents
 We use [Kanso](http://kan.so/) to load Design Docs into CouchDB.